 A key criterion in the design of any intersection is the choice of a design vehicle, and this is particularly key for roundabouts due to their channelizing geometry.
 Roundabouts are designed to accommodate trucks.
 Within North Carolina, a tractor-trailer combination with a 53-foot trailer and a maximum 41 feet from center of rear axles to king-pin is allowed by statute (Figure 8-16).
-This configuration reflects a modified WB-62 vehicle.
+This configuration reflects a WB-62FL vehicle.
 Larger WB-67 tractor -trailer combinations are exclusively allowed for transport of vehicles for motorsport competition events.

-Figure 8-16 Modified WB-62 Truck
+Figure 8-16 WB-62FL Truck